 Every Autumn/fall we see leaves raining down from the trees.
 Some people see them as a problem that gathers up and blocks the drains.
-Others see them as an opportunity and gather as many as they can before they’re blown-off to else where.
+Others see them as an opportunity and gather as many as they can before they’re blown-off to else where into someone else’s garden.
 If you want to be the opportunist and make compost from this annual bounty, you may be wondering how long before you’ll see any usable compost.

 So, how long does it take to compost leaves?
-Be ready to wait at least 12 months if you want a finished, black, crumbly compost that’s ready to use.
+It will take at least 12 months if you want a finished, black, crumbly compost that’s ready to use in the garden.
+Making compost from leaves does require patients and some effort.
 If you don’t turn the heap over it may take even longer.
-Adding white-lime and lawn clippings will be an advantage.
+Adding white-lime and lawn clippings does improve the process.
+Having a good mixture does mean composting leaves won’t take too long.

 There are things you can do to speed it up;